jgmullor/AzureDistributionBundle/README.md

 # WindowsAzure Distribution Bundle

-Stability: ALPHA
+Stability: PRE-ALPHA

 Bundle provides tools to deploy a Symfony2 based application on Windows Azure.
+The idea is to plug this bundle into any existing Symfony2 application and get it running on Azure smoothly.

-    Note: This bundle is in very early development and will change.
+**Warning** This bundle is in very early development and will change.
 The functionality mentioned above is not yet implemented.
 Implemented functionality may not be working correctly yet.

 ## Features